eliudio/eliud_core/README.md

     - Wordpress and many other similar technologies allow people without knowledge of html to build webpages and websites.
   - Flutter allows to build websites and apps, or even Windows, Linux, macOS and Google Fuchsia apps.
 However, Flutter requires programming skills and technical knowledge.
     - Eliud allows people without programming skills and technical knowledge to build cross platform apps and websites.
-- Eliud is pluggable technology, allowing developers to extend / add functionalities by means of plugins / packages.
+- Eliud is pluggable technology, allowing developers
+  - to extend / add functionalities by means of plugins / packages.
+  - to change look and feel through using styles.
 - A website / app built with Eliud consist of its core Eliud package + one or more Eliud plugins.
 The app is constructed by configuring it.
 Configuration, images and videos are stored in Firebase database and Firebase storage.

 ## Example Eliud apps